-For example: university research teams, research teams in larger memory institution, funded research consortia, research arms of commercial entities (e.g. Microsoft, Google, IBM).
+For example: university research teams, research teams in larger memory institutions, funded research consortia, research arms of commercial entities (e.g. Microsoft, Google, IBM).

-Data Users (and re-users)
+Data Producers/Users (and re-users)

+Those who generate the data that will be curated.
 Those with an interest in using and re-using the curated data.
 Also known as the 'designated community' when it comes to determining why and for whose benefit investment is being considered to curate the digital assets.

-For example: data scientists, researchers, cultural heritage professionals, authors, analysts, media and broadcast organisations, and any dataconsuming business.
+For example: data scientists, researchers, cultural heritage professionals, authors, analysts, media and broadcast organisations, and any data-producing or consuming business.